gil-kart/3d-model-with-two-images/README.md

 # 3d-model-with-two-images
-given two images of the same scene, taken from different angle, create a 3d model of the objects that appear in the images
+given two images of the same scene, taken from different angle, and the camera matrix for each image, we want to create a 3d model of the objects that appear in the images.

 so let's take a look at this two images of a house: